 While there, she honed her skills, saved money, and created content.
 Engaging with her community and consistently creating paid off.
 At first, the growth was accidental.
 “I was using social media and my blog as an accountability tool to regularly post, to finish projects, and to keep learning new skills,” she says.
 “I was honestly pretty surprised when my audience started growing.”

 On Jan.
-1, 2018, she went full time on Anne of All Trades.
+1, 2018, she went full time on the online training business.
 “Ultimately, there just weren’t enough hours in the day to do and work towards my own goals while also working for someone else,” she says.

 She has over 218K on Instagram, 197,000 subscribers on YouTube, 59,000 followers on Facebook, and an undisclosed number of email list subscribers.
 While Anne posts similar content across each channel, she does tailor it for each audience.

 “They’re pretty different.
 My YouTube audience is mainly folks interested in woodworking.
 Instagram is split pretty evenly between woodworking and farming, and my website/email list is my most engaged, core audience who is really there for everything, and they are the ones that get the most personal insights and connection with me,” she says.